 Marc (1994) discussed prosody as a marker of information flow in spoken discourse.
 The analysis of spontaneous discourse prosody both from the speaker's and the listener's point of view, showed the following specific results.
 With regard to the speaker, it was found that larger-scale information units are indeed phonetically encoded in pausal and melodic properties.
 A speaker may separate two successive units by the use of a long pause.
 At any rate, it can be concluded that speakers use local prosodic devices to signal the boundaries of a discourse unit.
 Two prosodic variables were investigated: speech melody and pauses.
 Melodically, it was found that local intonation features (falling \s. rising tones) are employed to indicate discourse boundaries.
+On a more global level, speakers appear to use relative height of pitch peaks and of average pitch values as markers of information units.

 Readers Theatre is an ideal for applying a Vygotskian teaching approach; it requires that students interact with one another.
-Through the process of preparing readers' theater performance, students constructively criticize one another; the teacher provides the necessary support and modeling as well (Caudill-Hansen, 2009: 24).
+Through the of preparing readers' theater performance, process students constructively criticize one another; the teacher provides the necessary support and modeling as well (Caudill-Hansen, 2009: 24).
 The child's mind contains all stages of future intellectual development; they exist in complete form, in anticipation of the proper moment to appear.
-Signs and words serve children as a means of social contact with other people (Vygotsky, 1930: 3- 14), and (Vygotsky, 1978: 26 - 57).
+The most significant moment in the course of intellectual development occurs when speech and practical activity join.
+When children organize their own activities according to a social form of behaviour, they succeed in applying a social attitude to themselves.
+Signs and words serve children as a means of social contact with other people (Vygotsky, 1930: 3-14), and (Vygotsky, 1978: 26 - 57).

-Trainin and Andrzejczak (2006: 1-8) analyzed the impact of Readers Theatre in improving oral reading fluency.
-Callard (2008: 2) tried to determine if Reader's Theater would increase reading fluency, and motivation in at-risk third grade students.
+Callard (2008: 2) determined if Reader's Theater would increase reading fluency, and motivation in at-risk third grade students.
 Morales (2013) referred that Reader's Theater was implemented for the students to determine how Reader's Theater would affect English Language Learners' (ELL) reading fluency, and attitude.
 Gummere (2004: 1) supported using Readers Theater to increase oral reading fluency, and particular aspects of motivation with first graders.
-(Sailer, 2006: 5) assured that one way to improve fluency, readers' confidence, and motivation, was through reader's theater.
+Sailer (2006: 5) assured that one way to improve fluency, readers' confidence, was through reader's theater.
 Moran (2006: 317) mentioned that Readers Theater was beneficial for children who could read independently.
 Helwa (2014: 291) investigated the effects of using reader's theatre based instruction on improving EFL oral reading fluency, among preparatory stage pupils.